applico/kevin-beacon/README.md

 ```$ sudo apt-get install libusb-dev libdbus-1-dev libglib2.0-dev libudev-dev libical-dev libreadline-dev```

-4. Download and Uncompress BlueZ
+4. Download and uncompress BlueZ

 This is the the official Bluetooth stack for Linux and the 5.x series has introduced Bluetooth LE support.